Geloos/laravel_project/README.md

-This is a project i made to learn the basics of laravel. first move to the projects directory propably laravel_transactions. then run the followin commands on powershell or bash
+This is a project i made to learn the basics of laravel.

+First move to the projects directory propably laravel_transactions. then run the following commands on powershell or bash

 composer install